ccyip/docker-taype/README.md

-You are most likely not getting the exact same numbers as in the paper, because the performance of these oblivious programs vary, depending on the power of your machine, the supported cryptographic instructions of your CPUs and a lot of other factors, let alone running them in a docker container.
+You are most likely not getting the exact same numbers as in the paper, because the performance of these oblivious programs vary, depending on the power of your machine, the cryptographic instructions supported by your CPU and a lot of other factors, let alone running them in a docker container.
 However, you should observe similar curves and comparative results.

 If you are interested in how the tests are done, see [Understand the